 MORE: Love, Victor fans support star Michael Cimino after shocking death threats

-There are many reasons why we love British teen series Sex Education, but right up there in our top three is the unapologetic and brilliant Eric Effiong, played by Ncuti Gatwa.
+There are many reasons why we love British teen series Sex Education, but right up there is the unapologetic and brilliant Eric Effiong, played by Ncuti Gatwa.
 It would have been so easy for the show to simply reduce him to the role of gay best friend to sex guru Otis, but the show has never fallen into these outdated tropes and has put his storylines, romances and personality front and centre.
-We look forward to seeing much more of Eric in season three when it arrives later this year!

 MORE: Sex Education star shares update on season three

-Season one and two of Sex Education are on Netflix
+Season one to three of Sex Education are on Netflix

 Like this story?
 Sign up to our newsletter to get other stories like this delivered straight to your inbox.